-The red grape variety comes from Bosnia-Herzegovina.
+The red grape variety originates from Bosnia-Herzegovina.
 Synonyms are Blathina, Blatina Crna, Blatina Hercegovacka, Blatina Mala, Blatina Nera, Blatina Velika, Blatyna, Blue Blatina, Praznobačva, Praznobatchva, Stara Žilavka, Tribidrag and Žilavka Stara.
-In spite of apparently suggestive synonyms, it should not be confused with the two Croatian varieties Cetinka or Tribidrag (Crljenak Kaštelanski).
+Despite seemingly suggestive synonyms, it must not be confused with the two Croatian varieties Cetinka or Tribidrag (Crljenak Kaštelanski).
 It is an all-female grape variety.
-The late ripening vine is sensitive to frost.
-It produces ruby red, fruity and full-bodied red wines with currant and blackberry aromas.
-It is also used as a table grape.
+The late-maturing vine is sensitive to frost.
+It produces ruby-red, fruity and full-bodied red wines with blackcurrant and blackberry flavours.
+It is also used as table grape.
 The variety is mainly cultivated in Bosnia-Herzegovina, where it is said to occupy about one third of the vineyard area.
-However, no stocks were reported in 2010 (Kym Anderson).
+However, no stocks were reported in 2016 (Kym Anderson).